a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 ## Developer Documentation

+### Dependencies

+The plugin uses the following dependencies:
+* Action Scheduler - This is added using the defined loader, so any later version will be used in its place gracefully.

 ### Process (Action Scheduler Events)

 Almost all operations are carried out using the Action Scheduler, this allows for the plugin to be more performant and not cause issues with timeouts.